 The payment of dividends is generally restricted by law to prevent companies from paying out too much cash and running into financial trouble.
 For public companies, the law generally limits dividend payments to the net income earned in the previous year, with some exceptions for companies with a strong financial position.

 Private companies may have more flexibility in terms of how much they can pay out in dividends, but they still need to be mindful of their overall financial condition.
-A company that pays out too much in dividends may find itself struggling to meet its obligations in the future.
+A company that pays out too much in dividends may struggle to meet its future obligations.

 As there is always a risk in the market, a company’s dividend policy is determined by this risk.
 In the stock market, there are fluctuations.
 A company has to face this risk while deciding on the dividend policy.